DominikN/rosdevday21-remote-robot/README.md

 husarnet_1           | Husarnet IP address: fc94:8ef5:c077:330b:5309:d096:fbd6:def4
 ```

-Husarnet Client started by Docker Compose has been configured with IPv6 address: `fc94:8ef5:c077:330b:5309:d096:fbd6:def4`
+Husarnet Client started by Docker Compose has been configured with the following IPv6 address: `fc94:8ef5:c077:330b:5309:d096:fbd6:def4`

 Your container should also be now available on your Husarnet Dashboard account: